DSCI-310-2024/DSCI_310_Group_9_NY-airbnb-analysis/README.md

 - JupyterLab
 - `pandas`
 - `numpy`
+- `os`
+- `click`
 - `seaborn`
 - `matplotlib`
 - `scikit-learn`
-- `plotly`
-- `folium`
-- `requests`
 - `scipy`

 All dependencies are managed through the container to ensure reproducibility.
 The environment setup is handled automatically when you launch the container.

 ## Using the Docker Container

 Our project leverages Docker to create a reproducible computational environment.
 This approach simplifies dependency management and makes it easier to run our analysis across different machines.
 The `docker-compose.yml` file in our repository defines the necessary settings to build and start the containerized environment, ready to use with all required dependencies installed.
+Our container image can be found on DockerHub at [riddhibattu/dsci310-group9_ny-airbnb-analysis](https://hub.docker.com/r/riddhibattu/dsci310-group9_ny-airbnb-analysis).

 To stop the container, press `CTRL+C` in the terminal where you ran `docker-compose`.
 To remove the container, use `docker-compose rm`.